Consolelives/Structured-Text-Classification-with-Large-Language-Models/README.md

 ## Dataset Information

-This project uses the [BBC News article dataset](http://mlg.ucd.ie/datasets/bbc.html), a benchmark collection for text classification research.
+This project uses the [BBC News article dataset](http://mlg.ucd.ie/datasets/bbc.html)

 > D. Greene and P. Cunningham.
 > "Practical Solutions to the Problem of Diagonal Dominance in Kernel Document Clustering",